richxrich/sublime-liquid/README.md

-# TextMate bundle for Liquid development
+# Sublime bundle for Liquid development

 To install with Git: